Shop but Don’t Drop: Eight Tips to Prevent Aching Legs While Holiday Shopping

 Wear supportive walking shoes.

 Put away those sparkly Christmas party heels and pick up your sensible, supportive walking shoes.
-Many people opt for athletic shoes while shopping, but there are plenty of ultra-comfy footwear options available in many styles, such as winter-ready Vionic boots, if you’d prefer shoes that don’t look like you came straight from the gym.
+Many people opt for athletic shoes while shopping, but there are plenty of ultra-comfy footwear options available in many styles, if you’d prefer shoes that don’t look like you came straight from the gym.
 Before setting out on your shopping marathon, inspect your shoes for signs of wear and replace them if necessary, as old shoes don’t stay supportive forever.

 Make friends with your inserts.